 If you’ve lost your husband, wife or civil partner, you may be entitled to to some bereavement benefits.
 These are changing in April.
 Find out about claiming bereavement benefits – and how these are changing.

 Claiming bereavement benefits

-There are several different bereavement benefits available to you if you live in England, Scotland or Wales and whether you’re entitled to any of them will depend on how much National Insurance your husband or civil partner has paid, not on your (or their) income.
+There are several different bereavement benefits available to you if you live in England, Scotland or Wales.
+Whether you’re entitled to any of them will depend on how much National Insurance your husband or civil partner has paid.
+Not on your (or their) income.

 SAVVY TIP: When you’re claiming bereavement benefits, if you ring up to make a claim you will be asked your husband, wife or civil partner’s National Insurance number so that the office can work out if he or she has made enough NI payments.
 There’s information about National Insurance numbers on the Gov.uk website.

 I’ve decided to concentrate on claiming the three most important benefits: Bereavement Allowance, Bereavement Payment and Widowed Parent’s Allowance.